A Minkowski inequality for the static Einstein-Maxwell space-time: Proof of the main result

 and

-The following proposition is a fundamental key to prove the Minkowski inequality (cf. \cite{brendle,mccormick,wei}). \begin{proposition} Let $\Sigma_{t}$ (null-homologous) be a weak solution to IMCF (outer-minimizing) for $0 < t_1 < t_2 < T$ such that $\Sigma$ has positive mean curvature on a static Einstein-Maxwell manifold $M$ with bounded scalar curvature.
-Then with equality if and only if for each $[t_1,\,t_2]$, $\Sigma_t$ is totally umbilic and $\nabla\psi$ is parallel to $\nu$. \end{proposition} \begin{proof} A straightforward computation from \eqref{eq2} gives us
+The following proposition is a fundamental key to prove the Minkowski inequality (cf. \cite{brendle,mccormick,wei}). \begin{proposition} Let $\Sigma_{t}$ (null-homologous) be a weak solution to IMCF (outer-minimizing) for $0 < t_1 < t_2 < T$ such that $\Sigma$ has positive mean curvature on a static Einstein-Maxwell manifold $M$.
+Then \end{proposition} \begin{proof} A straightforward computation from \eqref{eq2} gives us

 Then, from \eqref{IMCF} and \eqref{eq1} we obtain: